 What Is SIBO?

-SIBO is the acronym for “small intestinal bacterial overgrowth,” defined as excessive bacteria in the small intestine.
-While bacterium naturally occurs throughout the digestive tract, in a healthy system, the small intestine has relatively low levels of bacteria; it’s supposed to be at highest concentrations in the colon.
+SIBO is the acronym for “small intestinal bacterial overgrowth,” defined as excessive bacteria in the small intestine, or small bowel.
+While bacteria naturally occurs throughout the digestive tract, in a healthy system, the small intestine has relatively low levels of bacteria; it’s supposed to be at highest concentrations in the colon.
 (2)

 The small intestine is the longest section of the digestive tract.
 This is where the food intermingles with digestive juices, and the nutrients are absorbed into the bloodstream.
 If SIBO is indicated, malabsorption of nutrients, particularly fat-soluble vitamins and iron, can quickly become a problem.